YordanGeorgiev/qto/doc/md/userstories_doc.md

 ### 10.1.
 Foreign Keys (FK) configurability
 As the UI Developer
-In order to be able to be able to quickly display FK table values as drop boxes I want to be able to configure from the meta_columns table :
+In order to be able to be able to quickly display FK table values as drop boxes I want to be able to configure from the app_item_attributes table :
  - the table from which the drop box will fetch it's values ( if not defined use the &lt;&lt;table&gt;&gt;_guid
  - the attribute name from which the drop down list will be built